gremlin/gremlin-python/examples/apikeys.md

 #### Create API Key

-Since your creating an API keys, it's likely you don't have an existing one use.
+Since you're creating an API key, it's likely you don't have an existing one to use.
 Using environment variables is an easy way to provide authentication to the library.
 ```bash
 #!/bin/bash
 export GREMLIN_USER=my-gremlin-username